codecentric/hikaku/jax-rs/README.md

 ## Usage

-Instantiate the controller with a package name which will be scanned recursively for controllers.
+Instantiate the converter with a package name which will be scanned recursively for controllers.

 _Example_: `JaxRsConverter("de.codecentric.hikaku")`